Holiday Calendar & Heritage Months

 June 19: Juneteenth, also known as Freedom Day or Emancipation Day, was established as a federal holiday in 2022.
 This celebration honors the day in 1865 when slaves in Texas and Louisiana finally heard they were free, two and a half years after the end of the Civil War.
 19, therefore, became the day of emancipation for thousands of African Americans.

 June 21: National Indigenous Peoples Day or First Nations Day, a day that gives recognition to the indigenous populations affected by colonization in Canada

-June 24: Litha, the summer solstice celebrated by Wiccans and Pagans.
-It is the longest day of the year, representing the sun’s “annual retreat.”
+June 21: Litha, also known as midsummer, the summer solstice celebrated by Wiccans and Pagans.
+It is the first day of summer and longest day of the year, representing the sun’s “annual retreat.”

 June 29: Feast Day of Saints Peter and Paul, a liturgical feast in honor of the martyrdom in Rome for the apostles St. Peter and St. Paul in Eastern Orthodox Christianity